-It is common knowledge that digital transformation has affected every possible sector – even the most conventional ones like finance, healthcare, education and the NGOs.
+It is common knowledge that digital transformation has affected every possible sector – even the most conventional ones like finance, healthcare, education, and NGOs.
 Both B2B and B2C marketers have adopted the digital route to showcase their promotional content.

 #1 Going Digital without overcoming resistance to change